hongyu-yan1998/touche-coule/README.md

 - Switch the account to play as a new player.
 - In each turn, we fire at a random address.

+The picture below shows the interface of two players after they have registered 2 ships each.
 ![image](https://cdn.discordapp.com/attachments/1023913190532333668/1046469225126035486/image.png)